Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Layers/GroupLayers/readme.md

 1. Create an empty `GroupLayer`.
 2. Add a child layer to the group layer's layers collection.
-3. To build the table of contents:
+3. To build the table of contents, use a TreeView with a `HierarchicalDataTemplate`.
-    * Use a ListView to show the top-level layers
-    * In the ListView's ItemTemplate, show a checkbox and label, bound to the `IsVisible` and `Name` properties.
-    * If the layer has `SublayerContents` (as `GroupLayer` does), show another ListView, configured to display similarly to the top-level layers.
 4. To toggle the visibility of the group, change the group layer's visibility property.

 ## Relevant API